 If a sale originates in California, and possession of the item is taken in California, then sales tax generally applies.

-The Solution: If you notice that the transaction has been taxed twice (once by the vendor and once by the system), please complete the KFS Use Tax Accrual Correction Form.
+The Solution: If you notice that the transaction has been taxed twice (once by the supplier and once by the system), please complete the KFS Use Tax Accrual Correction Form.
 Tax Accounting will reverse the duplicate tax from your transaction.

 Incorrect Sales Tax Rate

 The rate of sales tax applied to a purchase is based upon the state rate, plus any applicable district tax.
 The district rate applied, if any, should be based upon where possession was taken.
-If you believe that a vendor charged the incorrect tax rate, please contact them directly.
+If you believe that a supplier charged the incorrect tax rate, please contact them directly.

 If a purchase is being delivered to your department, the tax rate calculated is based on the zip code assigned to the organization associated with the card account number.
 You can verify the zip code assigned to the organization by using the Organization Lookup (49) in FIS Decision Support.